LuccaWang1/PetPlanner/README.md

 *The Add a Specialist form that's a React Bootstrap modal form*

-![Image of the add a specialist form with the user's mapped pets](/static/images/Readme_Markdown/add_specialist_pets.png) *The Add a Specialist form that's a React Bootstrap modal form with the user's pets mapped so they show in the dropdown menu for the user to select from*
+![Image of the add a specialist form with the user's mapped pets](/static/images/Readme_Markdown/add_specialist_pets.png) *The Add a Specialist form that's a React Bootstrap modal form with the user's pets mapped so the pets show in the dropdown menu for the user to select from*

 [Back to the Table of Contents](#table-of-contents)